JCF making it easier to get criminal records

 |

-KINGSTON, Jamaica— The upgrading of the Jamaica Constabulary Force (JCF) Automated Palm and Fingerprint Identification System is in progress and is scheduled to come on stream in September.
+The Jamaica Constabulary Force (JCF) is reporting that the upgrading of its Automated Palm and Fingerprint Identification System is in progress and is slated to come on stream in September.

 “When you go to the Criminal Records Office to get your police report, really this is the system that helps the officers to produce those records.

-“These police records are required for certain purposes, for job prospects, travel, et cetera, so we are making that process more efficient, removing all the dated equipment, upgrading the equipment, implementing new algorithms to make the system more efficient and that is coming on stream September this year,” he shared.
+“These police records are required for certain purposes, for job prospects, travel, et cetera, so we are making that process more efficient, removing all the dated equipment, upgrading the equipment, implementing new algorithms to make the system more efficient and that is coming on stream September this year,” said Grant.

 The Automated Palm and Fingerprint Identification System was first put into operation in October 2006.